Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8D

 Memory Aid

-Real-World Application
+Real-World Example

 You're receiving ASCII data with parity.
 Each character has a parity bit that makes the total number of 1-bits even.
 If a single bit error occurs during transmission, the parity check fails, and you know the character is corrupted.
 However, parity can't tell you which bit is wrong, so it can only detect errors, not correct them.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Parity bits, Error detection, ASCII, Parity checking
+Parity bits Error detection ASCII Parity checking

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8D topic.